Aerex0/transformers-from-scratch/README.md

 ```

 ### What happens when you run `main.py`?
-1. The script leverages a custom tokenizer to generate input and output embeddings from sample English and French sentences.
+1. The script loads the WMT 2014 English-German dataset using pandas and leverages a custom tokenizer to build a vocabulary and generate input/output embeddings.
 2. It generates and adds sinusoidal positional embeddings to the tokens.
-3. The training loop starts (default 5 epochs):
+3. The training loop starts (default 1000 epochs):
    - Computes fresh embeddings inside the loop to maintain a live PyTorch computation graph.
    - The inputs are passed through the `EncoderBlock`.
    - Target (output) embeddings are passed through the `DecoderBlock` alongside the context from the `encoder_output`.